 To maintain current resources; the national, statewide, and regional links are appraised annually.
 Due to volume, the county and city resources are not appraised annually.
 Please contact the page if a link is broken, services are no longer available, or to refer an organization that is not listed.
 The most recent verification date is posted at the bottom of each state’s page.

 Many of us face a temporary crisis in life.
 In those difficult times, we depend on our community to get us through.
 This page is about community.
 If you’re here as an observer or a supporter, please consider “paying it forward” to those facing a crisis now, as you would want or hope for yourself.
 This page is full of opportunities to support local organizations.
 “Paying it forward” is one of the many reasons this page exists.

 Be the person you needed when you were younger

 The Family Preservation Project is a place for celebrating the mother-child bond even in less than ideal circumstances.
 Many mothers simply need encouragement and empowerment.
 Adoption facilitators will not inform a mother that her child has already bonded to her during pregnancy.
 Her child already knows HER to be his mother.
 Scientifically, babies are not “blank slates.”

 Permanent solutions should not be applied to temporary problems.
 The Family Preservation Project was created to help bridge the gap.
 It is an honor to help keep you and your baby together.
 Congratulations!

-A page for Adoptee and Natural/Birth Mother voices that includes blogs, podcasts, YouTube channels, and articles.
-It is essential reading for any expectant mother considering adoption for her child.
+A page for Adoptee and Natural/Birth Mother voices that includes blogs, podcasts, social media, articles, and more.
+It is essential for any expectant mother considering adoption for her child.